Wolfe Laboratory

 Zoonotic Disease Under Global Change

-Habitat degradation and climate change have led to the northward expansion of zoonotic diseases, wildlife reservoirs, and vectors.
+Habitat degradation and earlier spring seasons have led to the northward expansion of zoonotic diseases, wildlife reservoirs, and vectors.
 Monitoring changes in the prevalence and distribution of these diseases can help identify and mitigate risks to both vulnerable wildlife and human populations.

 Drivers of Small Mammal Reservoir Abundance and Disease Prevalence

 Leveraging funding from the MI-SAPPHIRE grant, we work with a collaborative group of researchers to study the rapid spread of tick-borne diseases in the Upper Peninsula of Michigan.
-Recognizing the region as a critical expansion front for these diseases, we have established a network of trapping grids across diverse forested systems in the western Upper Peninsula.
+Recognizing the region as an expansion front for these diseases, we have established a network of trapping grids across diverse forested systems in the western Upper Peninsula.
 This project aims to comprehensively understand the environmental drivers influencing the abundance of small mammal disease reservoirs, such as white-footed mice and eastern chipmunks, and the prevalence of tick vectors, particularly black-legged ticks.
 By analyzing these interactions, we seek to uncover the factors that drive the spread of tick-borne diseases like Lyme disease.
-Our ultimate goal is to inform and develop effective strategies to manage and mitigate the transmission of these zoonotic diseases to humans, ensuring better public health outcomes for our community.
+Our ultimate goal is develop effective land and vegetative management strategies to manage and mitigate the transmission of these zoonotic diseases to humans, ensuring better public health outcomes for our community and our military.
+To inform this process, we have developed a report detailing the impacts of Tick-Borne Diseases on military preparedness as well as an overview of common Tick-Borne Diseases, their primary vectors, and wildlife reservoirs across the United States.

 Citizen Science Tick Monitoring Project